cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

 Now sort $P$ by increasing angle.
 For Figure 2's example, $P$ is now $[(40^{\circ},0),(90^{\circ},1),(110^{\circ},2),(150^{\circ},0),(180^{\circ},3),(270^{\circ},2),(320^{\circ},3),(330^{\circ},1)]$.
 As a final step, completely remove the angles, such that $P$ is just a sorted list of $2n$ endpoint labels, e.g. $P=[0,1,2,0,3,2,3,1]$.

 ## Counting higher-numbered "open" chords
 We'll try counting intersections via a single loop thru $P$.
 As we loop through $P$, let's call a chord **"open"** if we've encountered exactly one of its endpoints, and **"closed"** if we've encountered neither or both of its endpoints.
-To keep track of open/closed status, we can maintain a hashset $h$ which contains the numeric labels of only the currently open chords.

 Refer to Fig 2.
 During our loop, first we come across chord 0, then chord 1, then chord 2 - all three of these chords are now open.
 Then we come across chord 0 again.
 This means the endpoints of chords 0 and 1 occur in the sequence $[0,1,0,1]$, as in Fig 3's left diagram.
 Therefore, chord 0 intersects chord 1.
 Likewise for chords 0 and 2.
 Every time we close chord $i$, if we know how many **higher-numbered** chords are open, say $o_i$, then there are simply $I=o_1+\cdots+o_n$ total intersections.